Helsinki Speechwriters’ & Business Communicators’ Conference

-They write speeches for chief executives, politicians, leaders of trade unions and professional organizations, and they train speechwriters and other communications professionals.
+They write speeches for chief executives, politicians, trade union leaders, academics and lawyers.
+They also train speechwriters and other communications professionals.

-He is also a prolific cartoonist and commentator on Twitter, and he and Martha have created several animated films, including the viral YouTube hit, Busting the Mehrabian Myth.
+Martin’s writing has appeared in many places, including the Guardian’s Mind Your Language blog and the Macmillan Dictionary blog, and he is also a prolific cartoonist and Twitter commentator (@martinshovel).
+He and Martha have also made several animated films, including the viral YouTube hit, Busting the Mehrabian Myth.

 Alan is Managing Director of Kairos Training Limited.
 He regularly delivers workshops and coaching on speechwriting to a wide range of organisations, including the European Commission, the International Criminal Court and The Natural History Museum, London.